inimah/Document-vector-similarity/Literature-Review.md

 I decide to create a brief summary of my literature review w.r.t to "Document vector similarity", which I clustered into several topic categorization.
-Please ignore my remaining questions and/or rethoricals if anys, but do let me know .

 **1. Word Embedding (WE)**